paulcmt/BGES/README.md

    - `pip install -r requirements.txt`
 4. Run the docker container
    - `docker-compose up -d`
+5. Add the data to the database
+   - `docker exec -i bges-postgres-1 psql -U postgres -d postgres < db.sql`
-5. Run the ETL process
+6. Run the ETL process
    - `python etl.py`
-6. Run the streamlit app to visualize the data filled in the database in real time
+7. Run the streamlit app to visualize the data filled in the database in real time
    - `streamlit run dashboard.py`